-Money is tricky enough to manage when you’re travelling long term, but what about when you move abroad?
-How do you get access to all those savings you worked so hard for to another country and what do you need to know about managing your money as an expat?
+Managing your money is tricky enough when you’re travelling long term, but what about when you move abroad?
+You’ve used all the saving money for travel tricks you can think of, but how do you get access to all those savings you worked so hard for to another country and what do you need to know about managing your money as an expat?

 As someone who has moved to 5 different countries (some more than once!) and had to open bank accounts and transfer money to different countries all around the world, I think I can provide a bit of an insight.
 You can have a long to do list after moving abroad, but don’t let the money part of it stress you out!